 “Perhaps inevitably”, a 22 year old heterosexual man and a 47 year old homosexual man “soon developed a sexual relationship”.
 Yeah, sure.
 Sangharakshita is being highly disingenuous here.
 He knows perfectly well that he had to spend quite a lot of time overcoming my unwillingness, by using pseudo-Buddhist teaching to persuade me that I needed to break through my aversion to homosexual sex in order to grow spiritually.

-If I was to make spiritual progress, I needed to break though this unconscious anti-homosexual conditioning.
+If I was to make spiritual progress, I needed to break through this unconscious anti-homosexual conditioning.
 Sangharakshita was keen to help me overcome my anti-homosexual conditioning, by having sex with me.

 - “spiritual life begins with awareness, when one becomes aware that one is unaware, or when one wakes up to the fact that one is asleep”